oracle/python-oracledb/doc/src/api_manual/connection.rst

     .. note:

         This attribute is an extension to the DB API definition.
-It is only available when Oracle Database 12.1 or higher is in use on both the server and the client.
+It is only available with Oracle Database 12.1 or higher.
+In python-oracledb Thick mode, it also requires Oracle Client libraries 12.1 or higer.

 .. attribute:: Connection.max_identifier_length